jenskeiner/lintr/docs/project_plan.md

    - Use an empty rule set as the default to provide a clean slate for repositories without specific rules configured.
    - This makes it easier for users to opt-in to rules rather than having to opt-out of unwanted rules.
    - The empty rule set should still be a proper rule set class to maintain consistent behavior with other rule sets.

+### Implementation Patterns

+#### Rule Execution and Fixes
+- When implementing automated fixes, it's important to execute them immediately after each rule check rather than batching them.
+This provides better feedback to users and makes it easier to track the success/failure of each fix.
+- Re-running rule checks after successful fixes helps verify that the fix actually resolved the issue and provides updated status to users.
+- Consistent output formatting for both successful and failed checks/fixes improves user experience.
+Using distinct symbols (✓, ✗, ⚡) and colors helps users quickly understand results.
+- Test fixtures for rules with fixes should properly implement both check() and fix() methods to ensure the fix functionality works as expected.
+- In dry-run mode, use a different tone in output messages to clearly indicate what would happen (e.g., "Would attempt to fix...") rather than what is actually happening.
+This helps users understand the potential impact of running without --dry-run.

+7. When implementing rule-based systems:
+   - Keep track of rule state (e.g., whether a fix has been applied)
+   - Re-check and display rule status after applying fixes
+   - This provides better feedback to users about the effects of their actions

 ## Future Scope (only for context, not a goal of current implementation)
 - Support for organization-wide rules.